Almost every business I know could use an Ebook as part of their overall marketing strategy. They’re an effective way to:

 4. A design that invites reading

-In addition to finding a format that works, make sure you design your pages with the concepts we talk about here at the Big Brand System:
+In addition to finding a format that works, make sure you design your pages with the concepts we talk about here on my website:

 - Use no more than two fonts